kuku000/Deep-Learning-Model-for-Diagnosis-of-Venous-Thrombosis/README.md

 # Deep-Learning-Model-for-Diagnosis-of-Venous-Thrombosis
 Using a CNN base model: ResUnet to support doctors diagnose Venous Thrombosis from lower extremity peripheral ultrasound imaging.
+In today's fast-paced lifestyle, the number of people suffering from thrombotic-related diseases has significantly increased.
+As a result, healthcare professionals, especially doctors, are facing a substantial workload.
+Therefore, finding ways to assist doctors in diagnosing these diseases quickly and efficiently has become a crucial issue.

+Currently, deep vein thrombosis (DVT) examination is most accurately done using vascular ultrasound imaging.
+However, vascular imaging is an invasive procedure and comes with certain risks.
+On the other hand, vascular ultrasound is a non-invasive examination method.
+However, ultrasound interpretation is subjective and heavily relies on the doctor's experience.
+Hence, we aim to enhance the efficiency of diagnosing thrombotic-related diseases using ultrasound by utilizing deep learning models.

+In this study, we employed deep learning convolutional neural networks (CNN) such as Unet and ResNet to accurately label the arterial and venous positions on ultrasound images.
+We also calculated the changes in veins under pressure as a reference for diagnosing clots.
+For our dataset, we utilized 570 annotated cardiovascular ultrasound images from Cheng Kung University Hospital.
+We used the labeled artery and vein positions as our training dataset and trained deep learning models to recognize these positions.

+Our models can predict the static positions of arteries and veins in images and also forecast the changes in blood vessels before and after applying pressure in videos.
+Additionally, we integrated our research findings into a graphical user interface (GUI), enabling doctors to predict images in real-time.
+This helps doctors in their clinical diagnosis and allows non-professionals to detect deep vein thrombosis as well.